How to Make Your Castle Rock Vet Visit Less Stressful

 March 16th, 2015 by Cherished Companions Animal Clinic

-We know you share our desire to make your cat or dog feel as safe and comfortable as possible, whether you’re visiting our Castle Rock veterinary clinic or you’re caring for your pet at home.
+We know you share our desire to make your cat or dog feel as safe and comfortable as possible.

 - Play with your pet’s paws.
 Get your puppy or kitten used to having his or her paws touched and handled.
 As your little one grows, this can make it easier to trim his or her nails.